hypermine-bc/labs/content/posts/hypersignv1.0.md

 * Vishwas: The passenger - the holder/subject
 * David: The security personal - the verifier.

+> Note, in this case study, security personal does not belong to the same system where the ticket was issued.
+So the only way left for him to verify the ticket is - *manually* - which can lead to major security breach.

 ### Get DID using Hypersign Indentity Explorer

 As we discussed earlier, in SSI ecosystem, all actors can issue DIDs to themselves.
 To create a DID go to [Hypersign Identity explorer](https://ssi.hypermine.in/explorer) and click on `Get DID` button in the navbar.